Discover more from Harvard to The Big House - Straight to Your House

 More generally, despite the fact that not all serially passed viruses have demonstrated an increase in pathogenicity, the fact remains that every highly pathogenic avian influenza virus, defined by having a furin cleavage site, has either been found on commercial poultry farms that create the pseudo-natural conditions necessary for serial passage, or created in laboratories with gain-of-function serial passage experiments.

 The first glaring sign that the virological community had something to hide was the fact that all of the studies covering the notorious 2012 gain-of-function experiments with ferrets and influenza referred to this four amino-acid FCS insert as multi-basic instead of poly-basic, like it was in all of the 2020 studies discussing this feature in the SARS-CoV-2 virus.

-Granted scientific writing always has a load of jargon, but this really seemed intentional, to try a little syntactical shield to draw attention away from the serial passage gain-of-function experiments down with ferrets back in 2012 by hiding behind the fact that polybasic was somehow different from multibasic.
+Granted scientific writing always has a load of jargon, but this really seemed intentional - to create a little syntactical shield to draw attention away from the serial passage gain-of-function experiments done with ferrets back in 2012, by hiding behind the fact that polybasic was somehow different from multibasic.

 So which is it, does the FCS lead us conclusively to a laboratory origin or not?